garislangit/multiple-cctv-streaming/README.md

 Python comes to the rescue through its well known web framework Flask and openCV library.
 Hence i dediced to create a RTSP Relay / streaming proxy server.

-Multiple ip cameras streaming need a lot of resource mainly the webserver . we can't use flask built in web server.
+Multiple ip cameras streaming need a lot of resource mainly the webserver . we can't use flask's built in web server.
 We use uwsgi server with additional tweak such as the workers connection

 to embed to the website we can use iframe tag